-The Vietnamese ao dai dress is one of the country’s national symbols.
+The Vietnamese ao dai dress is one of the country’s national symbols along with the iconic conical hats or non la.
 Consisting of a long tunic stretching from the neck to the calf, with a pair of trousers underneath, it’s as Vietnamese as conical hats, bowls of pho and a love of rice.

 Once a common garment worn by men and women across all strands of society, the ao dai has had a colorful history, going in and out of fashion and enjoying the influence of European designers alongside its traditional form.

 These days you’re unlikely to see the ao dai being worn by those employed in physical work, and its wearing is generally limited to ceremonial occasions and specific occupations.